 Frequently asked questions for undergraduate statistics programs and courses have been arranged in several categories below.

-The first 5 categories are relevant for those who want to do a Major or Minor in Statistics, and they include information on careers in Statistics.
+The first five categories are relevant for those who want to do a Major or Minor in Statistics, and they include information on careers in Statistics.
 The sixth category is for transfer students from other universities who want to match their previous statistics/probability courses with UBC-V courses.

 There are many more students considering a Major or Minor in Statistics than we can accommodate within the constraints of classroom size, lab space, and instructor availability.
 If Statistics is one area of study that you are considering, we advise you to start with the introductory courses in statistics, probability and data science, together with the prerequisite math courses.
 After completing these courses, you will have a better idea if you really are interested and capable in further study of Statistics and Data science.